Slow Cooker Hungarian Goulash

 - Salt & Pepper

-How to Make Hungarian Goulash
+How to Make Slow Cooker Hungarian Goulash

 This stew could be simmered for hours on the stovetop – or in a big kettle over an open fire, if you want to be truly authentic.
+But I choose to let the slow cooker do the work!
+Be sure to scroll down to the recipe card for more detailed instructions.

 This is a simple dish and I have just a few simple tips for you!

-Use a flavorful cut of beef.
+- Use a flavorful cut of beef.
 An inexpensive cut is best – beef chuck is my #1 choice.
 It’s full of flavor and the slow cooker will magically transform this otherwise tough cut of meat into irresistible, fork-tender bites of beefy heaven.
 If you can’t find chuck, top round would be my second choice.

-Don’t skimp on the cook time.
+- Don’t skimp on the cook time.
 The slow cooking process produces a stew with an intense, well-rounded flavor and fabulously tender chunks of beef.
 My recipe states a cook time of 4 to 6 hours – and while it usually doesn’t take 6 hours for the beef to become fork-tender, I always allow that time to ensure the best flavor and texture.

 How to Store and Reheat Leftovers

-Hungarian goulash makes great leftovers…and you know how I live for leftovers!!
+Hungarian goulash makes great leftovers…and you know how I live for leftovers!

-Goulash also freezes perfectly.
+- Freezer.
+Hungarian goulash also freezes perfectly.
 Use either larger freezer-safe containers or smaller single-serving freezer containers, and then thaw them in the fridge overnight before reheating.
 It’s so wonderful to have goulash on hand for a quick, delicious homemade meal!

-Like this homemade stew recipe?
-Save it to Pinterest!
+Like this Recipe?
+Save to Pinterest

 Slow Cooker Hungarian Goulash